School Apologizes After Spanish Teachers Are Pictured Wearing Sombreros In Their Yearbook Photos

 San Pasqual High School in Escondido, California is in some hot water for some of their staff’s yearbook photos that were released last Monday.
-The photos in question are that of their World Language teachers, Adam Bielma, Ramon Jaime, Millie Laurs, Olivia Olalde, Susan Petersen, Carolina Potter and Cami Smith.
+The photos in question are that of their World Language teachers — Adam Bielma, Ramon Jaime, Millie Laurs, Olivia Olalde, Susan Petersen, Carolina Potter, and Cami Smith.
 The instructors posed for their yearbook pictures at the beginning of the year in attire that is often associated with the people who speak the language they teach.
-Millie Laurs, who teaches French, poses in a black beret, long gloves, pearls and sunglasses.
-Meanwhile, the rest of the bunch, who teach Spanish, are pictured in sombreros, fake mustaches and ponchos, according to NBC News.
+Millie Laurs, who teaches French, poses in a black beret, long gloves, pearls, and sunglasses.
+Meanwhile, the rest of the bunch, who teach Spanish, are pictured in sombreros, fake mustaches, and ponchos, according to NBC News.

 While the photos were taken at the beginning of the year and used for the staff member’s photo IDs throughout the year, they were not released publicly until last week and they ended up causing quite the uproar.
 Some members of the community felt the costumes the staff members are wearing encourage culturally insensitive and were inappropriate.